kfuras/WingetScripts/README.md

 4. View installation logs in `WingetAppInstall.log`.

 ### 🖊️ Changes Made
-This script is **based on an original script by Richard Hicks**, with the following modifications:
+This script is **based on an original script by Jeffery Hicks**, with the following modifications:
 - **Logging added** – All actions are logged in `WingetAppInstall.log`.
 - **Final log summary added** – Instead of showing installation details for each app, a single log summary appears at the end.
 - **No duplicate console logs** – Keeps PowerShell output clean.